¶Tests

 type | Using the tag, checks if the passed expression is (type) |

-You can negate the test result by putting a caret (^
+You can negate the test result by putting a caret (^) between the two interrogation signs.

 -- ??t truthy_value, "Not truthy"